 Hiking Roys Peak for Sunrise

 As one of the best day hikes in New Zealand, Roys Peak should be on your list of things to do!
-This blog includes all of the information you need to know before tackling Roys Peak for yourself (especially if you want to hike Roys Peak for sunrise.)
+But, don’t just do it on any plain day or you’ll find yourself standing in a queue for that “perfect Instagram shot.”
+This blog includes all of the information you need to know before tackling Roys Peak for yourself (especially if you want to hike Roys Peak for sunrise and miss out on the crowds!)

 Complete Guide to Hiking Roys Peak